Glasgow HMO overprovisions proposals rejected

 - there was no legal basis on which to develop an overprovision policy;

 - it was not appropriate to require HMO applicants to provide evidence of the planning status of their properties.

 Some changes have been made to HMO licence conditions regarding disposal of refuse and common repairs which can be read in section 8.1 of the council’s report.

-SAL strongly opposed the proposals in its written consultation response and also in oral evidence given to the licensing committee last November.
+SAL strongly opposed the proposals in its written consultation response and also in oral evidence given to the licensing committee in November 2018.